qianyingw/pre-rob/README.md

 ## Preclinical risk of bias assessment with CNN/Attention/HAN

-Predict five risk of bias items for preclinical publications:
+Predict reporting scores and extract relevant sentences of five risk of bias items for preclinical publications:
 - Random Allocation to Treatment/Control Group
 - Blinded Assessment Outcome
 - Conflict of Interest